ds-kamran/100DaysOfCloud/README.md

 Curiosity over cloud computing and its increasing demand encouraged me to start this journey.

-After completing this challenge I would be proceeding towards getting certified in AWS, Azure and GCP sequentially.
+After completing this challenge, I will be proceeding towards getting certified in AWS, Azure and GCP sequentially.

 https://www.linkedin.com/in/kamranarif1611/